JessicaRushie/7DTD-A18-No-Starter-Quests/Jessica's No Starter Quests/ReadMe.txt

 ***************************************************************************************************************
 This is a MOD for 7 Days To Die Alpha 18.

+This is mostly for people who make videos or start new worlds a lot because the starter quests are a total waste of time.

 It removes all the Basic Survival Quests in a way where you still get the 4 Skill Points and the Trader Marker.

 Just load into the game and in a few seconds you should get your 4 Points and the trader marker.